acegal1/stock-analysis/README.md

 # stock-analysis

-'Module 2 VBA Chanllenge with Refactor code of stock-analysis.
+Module 2 VBA Chanllenge with Refactor code of stock-analysis.

-'New assignment consists of one technical deliverable and a written report 'Deliverable 1: Refactor VBA code and measure performance
+New assignment consists of one technical deliverable and a written report Deliverable 1: Refactor VBA code and measure performance
 		'This deliverable will include an updated workbook and a folder with PNGs of the pop-ups with script run time 'Deliverable 2: A written analysis of your results (README.md)